Get up to speed on the new tax law

 • techniques for analyzing and resolving issues involving federal tax law, including identifying problems, researching and locating relevant law, and applying the legal rules to facts to arrive at conclusions

-• the ability to communicate effectively, both verbally and in writing, your tax research and analysis to clients, co-workers and the wider community of tax professionals.
+• the ability to communicate effectively, verbally and in writing, your tax research and analysis to clients, co-workers and the wider community of tax professionals.

-Offering the program jointly through the School of Law and Merrick School of Business provides the broad training needed by today's tax practitioners.
+Offered jointly by UB's School of Law and Merrick School of Business, the Graduate Tax Program provides the broad training needed by today's tax practitioners.
 It also permits lawyers and accountants to interact, providing a richer experience for both.
-Our students benefit from the caliber of their classmates, most of whom are working professionals seeking career enhancement or advancement.
+Students benefit from the high-caliber experience of their classmates, most of whom are busy professionals seeking career advancement.

-The faculty who teach in the program are not only experts in tax; they are also experienced teachers who know how to lead students through a challenging and rewarding curriculum.
-Included among the graduate tax faculty are full-time School of Law faculty, prominent practitioners in the Baltimore-Washington area, IRS officials and judges with the U.S. Tax Court.
+Members of the Graduate Tax faculty are not only tax experts; they are also experienced teachers who know how to lead students through a challenging, rewarding curriculum.
+Among the faculty are full-time School of Law professors, prominent tax practitioners in the Baltimore-Washington area, IRS officials and judges with the U.S. Tax Court.

 Geared to busy professionals

-To meet the busy schedules of working lawyers and accountants, classes are offered on weekday evenings.
-Moreover, students can take classes online in real time -- which allows them to participate in discussions with professors and fellow students -- or they can access recordings of classes, or attend in person.
-Students generally take one or two classes per semester and can complete either degree on a part-time basis in two to three academic years.
+To accommodate the schedules of working lawyers and accountants, classes are offered on weekday evenings.
+Moreover, students may also participate in class online in real time, which allows them to interact with professors and fellow students.
+Graduate Tax students also can access archived recordings of classes.
+Students generally take one or two classes per semester and can complete their degree on a part-time basis within two to three academic years.
 Regular attendance and active class participation are essential to success in the program.

 Tuition and other charges

 LL.M. and M.S. students pay the same tuition and fees, which are set by the Board of Regents of the University System of Maryland.
 Tuition and fees are subject to change.
 Get current tuition information (scroll down to the Taxation/Estate Planning tab).